rhartert/yagh/README.md

 - The map is meant to experience an arbitrarily large number of mutations (including random access updates of its elements) over its lifetime.

-It offers time complexity comparable to traditional heaps.
+Its operations have comparable time complexities to traditional heaps.

 ## O(1) Mallocs Complexity